zuluagab99/Portfolio/README.md

 # Portfolio
-This is the repository for my personal portfolio
+This is the repository for my personal portfolio, this is the first project I'm doing by myself.
+Hope you like it.